dzek69/queue-system/README.md

 - task itself should have queue position event to listen on

 ### 1.3
-- documentation with a lot of examples
+- a lot of examples in documentation

 ### 1.4
 - add "is finished" to task (successfully resolved)